Chameleon: Adaptive Caching and Scheduling for Many-Adapter LLM Inference Environments: Evaluation

+\system{}'s eviction policy is based on cost and benefit estimations.
+Prior work on software caches for objects with variable sizes proposed the Greedy Dual Size Frequency (GDSF) algorithm for web caching~\cite{GDSF}.
+GDSF uses $Score=$ $Frequency*Cost/Size +K$ to identify eviction candidates, where Cost is the overhead to load an object into the cache. \system{} applies this strategy to the new context of adapter caching, and proposes a new score formula for this use-case.
+GDSF's score is sub-optimal for a) the skewed access patterns of adapters, as it tends to cache only the most popular adapters and discards the rest, and b) the skewed rank popularity of adapters, as GDSF aggressively evicts larger adapters with moderate use frequency.
+It can be shown that the P99 TTFT for high load (9.5 RPS) and power-law adapter popularity for \emph{S-LoRA} with the cache and eviction algorithm of GDSF, is substantially worse than that of Chameleon.

-\textbf{Prefetching Mechanism.} To reduce the latency on cache misses, \emph{\system{}} uses a prefetching mechanism.
-Specifically, the system predicts which adapters are going to be used in the near future and prefetches them to the adapter cache ahead of time.
-The system uses a histogram-based technique to predict the future load of user-facing services~\cite{serverless_wild}.
-As this mechanism is highly dependent on the prediction accuracy of the future loads, we do not include it in any of our main experiments.
-Here, we show the potential benefits of such a prefetching mechanism.
+\textbf{4.
+Prefetching Mechanism.} To reduce the latency of cache misses, \system{} could use prefetching.
+It could predict which adapters are going to be used in the near future, and prefetch them to the adapter cache ahead of time.
+To test this idea, we have used a histogram-based technique to predict the future load of requests from~\cite{serverless_wild}.
+In this section, we show the potential benefits of using this prefetching.
+However, since the effectiveness of prefetching is highly dependent on the prediction accuracy of future loads, we do not include prefetching by default in our experiments in this paper.

 Figure~\ref{fig:prefetch} shows the normalized P99 TTFT latency for requests of different adapter ranks under medium load in three systems: \emph{S-LoRA}, \emph{Chameleon}, and \emph{Chameleon+Prefetch}.
-Prefetching can further improve the performance of \emph{\system{}}.
-In total, across all requests, prefetching further reduces the P99 TTFT latency by 8.8\%.
-As adapters are set to follow the power-law distribution across ranks and uniform distribution across adapters within the same rank, their predictability is very high.
-Hence, under these conditions, the accuracy of our prefetcher is above 95\%.
+We see that prefetching can further reduce the TTFT latency of \emph{\system{}}.
+For the total trace, prefetching further reduces the P99 TTFT latency by 8.8\%.
+As adapters are set to follow a uniform distribution for rank popularity and a power-law distribution for adapter popularity within a rank, their predictability is high.
+However, for other distributions, predictability may be lower.